DanielTakeshi/DCUR/README.md

 # DCUR

+This is the code used for the paper **DCUR: Data Curriculum for Teaching via Samples with Reinforcement Learning**, by Daniel Seita, Abhinav Gopal, Zhao Mandi, and John Canny.
+The project website: https://sites.google.com/view/teach-curr/home

+# Installation

 This code has been tested on Ubuntu 18.04.
 To install, first follow the [SpinningUp installation instructions][1], including the MuJoCo installation.
 For example you can do this: